albertas/autogit/README.md

 These steps will be executed for each specified repository:
 1. The repository will be cloned into `/tmp/` directory.
-2. A new branch will be created or fetched if it already exists.
+2. A new branch `add-hello-world-file` will be created or fetched if it already exists.
 3. The command or a script will be executed inside the repository.
 4. A commit containing all the changes will be created.
 5. Newly created commit will be pushed to remote repository.